mikko-apo/ki-repo/docs/repository_basics.md

     ki version-build -d my/tests/a/123,name=tests -o "rm *.txt" ki version-build -O "cp scripts/start.sh start.sh"

+### Status information

+Each version can have status values.
+Status values can be used to tag certain kind of versions (released), or find latest version that has a specific status value:

+    my/component:released
+    my/component:IntegrationTest=green

 ## Component

 Component has only a two responsibilities: